PlakarLabs/plakar/cmd/plakar/subcommands/man/docs/find.md

 &gt;0

-> An error occurred, such as failure to load snapshots or an invalid pattern.
+> An error occurred, such as failure to load snapshots or an invalid
+> pattern.

 # SEE ALSO

 plakar(1)

-macOS 15.0 - November 3, 2024
+OpenBSD 7.6 - November 12, 2024